California could become first state to make it illegal to remove a condom without consent

 She wrote about concerns victims had about risks such as sexually transmitted infections and unwanted pregnancy, but also about the emotional trauma, writing: “Survivors spoke not only of betrayal but of their partners’ wholesale dismissal of their preferences and desires.”

-Speaking in an interview this week, Brodsky said there continues to be misunderstanding around the issue.
+Speaking in an interview this week, Brodsky said there continues to be misunderstanding about the issue.

 “There are people that just don’t believe this is a problem,” Brodsky, now a civil rights attorney, told The Post.